Eklavya-11/Aipokedex/README.md

 A - Model was trained professionally and several times restructured by for suitable results.
 Hence, ofcourse aipokedex is a Killer
 </br>

+# History
+aipokedex.com was created in year 20xx during the covid when i had to identify pokemons but couldn't find any.
+Applying the problem solving approach, aipokedex was born.
+However with time, it's usage became minimal for me and i'm deciding to opensource.

 # Contributors
 - Eklavya11 (developer)